 link Uniform Resource Locators (URLs).
 So, if a user clicks a URL in an email, instead of

 linking to a potentially dangerous website, he or she is redirected to a safe location or ‘sandbox.’
-The URL is analyzed to determine if it is dangerous, and if it is safe the user is allowed to go to the original website destination.
+The URL is analyzed through these email security services to determine if it is dangerous, and if it is safe the user is allowed to go to the original website destination.

 Since deceptive “phishing” emails designed to start a ransomware attack can seem like authentic emails, Tatarintsev advises that all HVAC employees receive periodic security awareness training.

-If all these defenses fail and ransomware does infect and shut down a HVAC company’s IT network, a reliable back up system should be in place that can quickly restore all critical data.
+If all these defenses fail and ransomware does infect and shut down a HVAC company’s IT network, a business ransomware protection plan should include that a reliable back up system be in place that can quickly restore all critical data.
 However, unless the backups are virtually continuous a day or even a week or more of data could be lost.

 As an alternative, an increasing number of HVAC businesses are cost-effectively protecting against ransomware by outsourcing to professional, third-party firms like BTI Communications Group that remotely and continually provide layers of protection with a comprehensive, integrated IT approach.

-This strategy can continually deter and detect threats as well as resolve vulnerabilities.
+This business ransomware protection strategy can continually deter and detect threats as well as resolve vulnerabilities.
 Additionally, this eliminates the need to dedicate internal IT staff to these types of tasks.